In-Context Learning State Vector with Inner and Momentum Optimization: Full Result

 \section{Full Result}

-In this section, we provide the main result of the other six tasks except the main result, and the average performance across all tasks.
+In this section, we provide the additional result with llama-2-7B GPT-J model.
+We first present the main result of optimization on the other six tasks except the main result, and the average performance across all tasks.
 As shown in Table~\ref{tab:main result appendix}, our inner optimization and momentum optimization effectively enhance the state vector.

+Moreover, we provide the result of state vector aggregation on two additional datasets.
+As shown in Figure~\ref{fig:aggregation_appendix}, the trends of both D\$C and average aggregation follow a similar pattern to the main result shown in Figure~\ref{fig:aggregation} as the number of examples increases, illustrating the effectiveness of our aggregation methods.